 • You can receive prescreened credit card offers.

-• Landlords can use soft inquiries to help determine which applicants meet the criteria to rent their apartment.
+• Landlords can use soft inquiries to help determine which applicants meet the criteria to rent an apartment.

 What Is a Hard Credit Inquiry?

-A hard credit inquiry typically takes place when applying for credit such as a credit card, mortgage, or car loan.
+A hard credit inquiry typically takes place when you apply for a credit card, mortgage, or car loan.

 Credit issuers “pull” your credit history from one or all three of the major credit bureaus.
 There are also dozens of smaller credit reporting agencies that may track your financial behavior.